MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 ### Best practice: Optimize ExpressRoute routing with BGP communities

 When you have multiple ExpressRoute circuits, you have more than one path to connect to Microsoft.
 As a result, suboptimal routing can happen and your traffic might take a longer path to reach Microsoft, and Microsoft to your network.
-The longer the network path,the higher the latency.
+The longer the network path, the higher the latency.
 Latency directly affects application performance and the user experience.

 **Example:**